gesriot/Picocrypt-HS/README.md

 Picocrypt NG is a community-developed continuation of the archived [Picocrypt](https://github.com/Picocrypt) project.

 *The original Picocrypt author does not endorse, develop, nor support Picocrypt NG.*

+When referencing Picocrypt NG, please always include the "NG" suffix to ensure distinction.
 <!--/ DO NOT REMOVE  -->

 # Downloads